NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

    :align: center

    This sequence diagram shows the member node indexing message/data flow as it existed before the Metacat Storage/Indexing subsystem.
-   The red boxes represent compoenents that could be replaced by RabbitMQ messaging.
+   The red boxes represent components that could be replaced by RabbitMQ messaging.

 ..
   @startuml images/MN-indexing-hazelcast.png